-Does a better-known hot spring provide better water?
+Do better-known hot springs provide better water?

 Dogo Onsen is famous for being counted as Three Ancient Springs.